ZhiningLiu1998/imbalanced-ensemble/docs/source/auto_examples/classification/index.rst

 Classification examples
 -------------------------------------------------------

-Examples about using classification algorithms in :mod:`imbalanced_ensemble.ensemble` module.
+Examples about using classification algorithms in :mod:`imbens.ensemble` module.